 The bill, S.B.
-No. 1430, mandates that public and nonprofit hospitals provide leave for students, interns, residents, and fellows undergoing clinical education to receive an annual comprehensive health examination.
-Specifically, it requires that contracts under Section 312.004 of the Health and Safety Code include a provision for at least six consecutive hours of leave each year for these individuals to undergo the examination.
-Furthermore, the hospitals must offer the examination at no charge and cannot reduce any compensation for the time taken off for this purpose.
+No. 1430, mandates that public and nonprofit hospitals provide leave for certain students, interns, residents, and fellows undergoing clinical education to receive an annual comprehensive health examination.
+Specifically, it requires that these individuals be granted at least six consecutive hours of leave each year for this purpose, and the hospital must offer the examination at no charge.
+Additionally, the bill stipulates that the compensation for the student, intern, resident, or fellow cannot be reduced due to the leave taken for the examination.

 Statutes affected: Introduced: Health and Safety Code 312.004 (Health and Safety Code 312)